-Left Large Estate.
+Lest Large Matate.

-The will of the late Senator James McMillan disposing of an estate variously estimated at from \$6,000,000 to \$10,000,000 has been filed for probate in Detroit.
+The Will of the late Senator James McMillan disposing of an esta & variously estimated at from \$6,000,000 to \$10,000,000 has been filed for probate in Detroit.
 It contains public bequests amounting to \$64,000.
-Three of his former confidential men-George M. Black, Charles Moore and Richard Rice -are left \$5,000 each.
-All other employes in the Detroit office are left \$250 each.
+Three of his former confidential men-George M-Black, Charles Moore and Richard Rice -are left \$5,000 each.
+All other employes in the Detroit office, are left \$250 each.
 Bequests of \$100 and \$200 are made to all the family servants.
-All the rest of his personal estate is bequeathed to the senator's wife and to his sons and daughter.
+All the rest of his personal estate is bequeathed to the senator's wife and to his sons and daughter;

 Stolen Property Found.

-The house and barn of Jacob Nagel at Benton Harbor were ransacked by officers, and dray loads of stolen property, including dry goods, farm implements and clothing, valued at \$2,000, was hauled to the county jail to await identification.
-Jacob Nagel has been placed under arrest.
-Sher- lary cruisers Prairie, Panther and iff Collins thinks Nagel is the leader of a well-organized gang that operated successfully in Berrien county for several years, and other important arrests will probably follow.
+The house and barn of Jacob Nagel at Benton Harbor were ransacked by officers, and dray loads of stolen property, including dry goods, farm implements and clothing, valued at \$2,000, was hauled to the county jail to await identification: Jacob Nagel 45 points represented by the auxilia has been placed under arrest.
+Sher- lary cruisers Prairie, Panther and iff Collins thinks Nagel is the leader Supply.
+To speak from a theoretic of a well-organized gang that operated successfully in Berrien county for several years, and other impor- the defending battleships.
+Thus on tant arrests will probably follow.

 Health in Michigan.

-Reports to the state board of health from 88 observers in various portions of the state indicate that during the past week scarlet fever and inflammation of the bowels increased and typhoid fever and diphtheria decreased in area of prevalence.
-Consumption was reported at 222 places, measles at 24, typhoid fever at 76, whooping cough at 22, scarlet fever at 52 and smallpox at 38 places.
-Alger Is Willing.
+health from 88 observers in various and wearing vigil and of grave up portions of the state indicate that during the past week scarlet fever and inflammation of the bowels increased and typhoid fever and diphtheria decreased in area of prevalence.
+Se Consumption was reported at 222 places, measles at 24, typhoid fever at 76, whooping cough at 23, scarlet fever at 52 and smallpox at 38 places: